THE-EXP/Modpack-Installation-Guides/README.md

 ![Go to settings](screenshots/Prism_goto_settings.png)

-6. Under "Java" section edit "Maximum memory allocation" value to be at least 8192MiB, Prism should tell you if that ammount is safe to be allocated with your system's available memory(RAM), if you see a red cross, reduce the maximum allocation until it's a yellow tilde(~) or a green checkmark
+6.(Optional, Recommended) Under "Java" section edit "Maximum memory allocation" value to be at least 8192MiB, Prism should tell you if that ammount is safe to be allocated with your system's available memory(RAM), if you see a red cross, reduce the maximum allocation until it's a yellow tilde(~) or a green checkmark

 ![Go to Java section](screenshots/Prism_goto_java.png)